 When a motorcycle goes down the road, you know if it is a Harley-Davidson.
 These motorcycles have a distinct sound to their engines.
-The pistons are timed, so one fires with the turn of the crankshaft and then the next fires on the next revolution.
+The pistons are timed, so one fires with the turn of the crankshaft, and then the next fires on the next revolution.
 Exhaust pipe modifications can enhance or damper the sound of the engine.
-Still, the unique sound that comes from a Harley-Davidson motorcycle is uniquely made by its engine, which is unchanged.
-A-1 Auto Transport knows how important your Harley-Davidson is to you.
-When you need to have your motorcycle shipped, we offer different options to fit your budget and your needs.
+Still, the unique sound that comes from a Harley-Davidson is uniquely made by its engine, which is unchanged.
+A1-AT knows how important it is to you.
+When you need to have it moved, we offer different options to fit your budget and your needs.

 The History of Harley-Davidson Motorcycles

-The Harley-Davidson motorcycle company was founded in 1903 by childhood friends William S. Harley and Arthur Davidson in Milwaukee, Wisconsin.
+The firm was founded in 1903 by childhood friends William S. Harley and Arthur Davidson in Milwaukee, Wisconsin.
 The shop in the beginning days was a machine shop at the home of a friend, Henry Melk.
-The prototypes of power-cycles were found unable to climb the hills of Milwaukee without the assistance of pedal power.
+The prototypes of power cycles were found unable to climb the hills of Milwaukee without the assistance of pedal power.
 They marked this off as their first learning experience.

 Beginning of Production

-The first factory was built on Chestnut Street, which was later renamed to Juneau Avenue in 1906.
-This location would later become the corporate headquarters for Harley-Davidson.
+The first factory was built on Chestnut Street, which was later renamed Juneau Avenue in 1906.
+This location would later become the corporate headquarters.
 The first building located at this location was a single-story wooden structure that measured 40 ft.
 X 60 ft. in size.
-It was during this first year that the company produced about 50 motorcycles in total.
+It was during this first year that the corporation produced about 50 in total.

 Factory Expansion

-Harley graduated from engineering school in 1907, which is the year that they expanded the first building.
-Davidson also quit his job at the railroad to work full time with the motor company.
+Harley graduated from engineering school in 1907, which was the year that they expanded the first building.
+Davidson also quit his job at the railroad to work full-time with the agency.
 That year, production increased to 150 motorcycles.
-The main target area was to the police department, which is still a market that has been essential since this time.
+The main target area was the police department, which is still a market that has been essential since this time.

-The Harley-Davidson patented “Ful-Floteing Seat” was introduced in 1912.
+The patented “Ful-Floteing Seat” was introduced in 1912.
 The seat was composed of a coil spring inside of the seat tube.
-This tension could be adjusted to accommodate the motorcycle rider’s weight.
-These were the seats used by Harley-Davidson until 1958.
+This tension could be adjusted to accommodate the rider’s weight.
+These were the seats used by them until 1958.

 The original factory along Juneau Avenue was demolished in 1913, making room for the new building, which would take up two city blocks.
 The new building was five stories and took up two blocks along Juneau and wrapped around the block to 38th Street.

-Production in 1914 increased to 16,284, and despite the competition with the rival motorcycle manufacturer, Indian, Harley-Davidson was coming out victorious.
+Production in 1914 increased to 16,284, and despite the competition with the rival manufacturer, India, it was coming out victorious.

 World War I Through The Great Depression

-The United States entered World War I in 1917, and military demands for motorcycles during the war were high.
-The military had already been using Harley-Davidson motorcycles.
+The United States entered World War I in 1917, and military demands during the war were high.
+The military had already been using motorcycles.
 Still, the war was the first time that they adopted them for use in military efforts.
-The United States military purchased over 20,000 Harley-Davidson motorcycles.
+The United States military purchased over 20,000 Harley-Davidson.

 In 1917, Harley-Davidson also launched a bicycle line.
-The reasoning behind it was to recruit more customers to purchase their motorcycles.
+The reasoning behind it was to recruit more customers to purchase it.
 The models came in men’s, women’s, and youth sizes.
-They were built for Harley-Davidson in Dayton, Ohio, by Davis Machine Company.
+They were built for them in Dayton, Ohio, by Davis Machine Company.
 Due to a lack of interest, the line was discontinued in 1923.

 The 1920s

-Harley-Davidson entered the 1920s as the largest motorcycle manufacturer in the world.
+They entered the 1920s as the largest manufacturer in the world.
 The company was responsible for the production of 28,189 machines and had dealers in 67 countries.
-Otto Walker set a race record in 1921, driving a Harley-Davidson motorcycle.
+Otto Walker set a race record in 1921, driving it.
 He was the first to win at a speed higher than 100 mph.

-The V-Twin was the primary motorcycle type for Harley-Davidson, which was first introduced in 1911.
-The V-Twin was the majority of what Harley-Davidson produced starting in 1913.
-In 1929, Harley-Davidson introduced the 737 cc flathead V-Twin.
-This model was produced in an effort to compete with the Indian 101 Scout and the Excelsior Super X.
+The V-Twin was the primary type, which was first introduced in 1911.
+The V-Twin was the majority of what they produced starting in 1913.
+In 1929, They introduced the 737 cc flathead V-Twin.
+This model was produced to compete with the Indian 101 Scout and the Excelsior Super X.

 The Great Depression

 The beginning of The Great Depression began a few months after the 737 cc model was released.
-Over the course of the next few years, the sales of Harley-Davidson fell from 21,000 in 1929 to 3,703 in 1933.
+Over the next few years, the sales fell from 21,000 in 1929 to 3,703 in 1933.
 Despite the reduction in their sales numbers, Harley-Davidson released a new lineup for 1934.
-This lineup included the flathead engine and an art deco style.
-To make it through the Depression, Harley-Davidson manufactured powerplants based on their motorcycle engines.
+This lineup included the flathead engine and an Art Deco style.
+To make it through the Depression, they manufactured powerplants based on their engines.
 The three-wheeled delivery vehicle named the Servi-Car was also produced during this time.
 They kept the Servi-Car in production until 1973.

 The 1930s

 Between 1930 and 1940, Alfred Rich Child opened a Japanese production line with the 74 cubic inch VL.
-Sankyo Seiyaku Corporation held the license, severing the relationship with Harley-Davidson.
+Sankyo Seiyaku Corporation held the license, severing the relationship.
 They continued to produce the VL under the Rikuo name.

 World War II

-Harley-Davidson was one of two motorcycle manufacturers to survive The Great Depression.
-Again, Harley-Davidson was tasked with producing high numbers of motorcycles for the war effort.
-During the war, Harley-Davidson produced more than 90,000 military motorcycles to be used by allied forces.
+Harley-Davidson was one of two manufacturers to survive The Great Depression.
+Again, they were tasked with producing high numbers for the war effort.
+During the war, they produced more than 90,000 military motorcycles to be used by Allied forces.

-War reparations brought Harley-Davidson the design of a German motorcycle, the DKW RT 125.
-The company adapted this design, manufacturing, and selling it from 1948 to 1966, creating models like the Hummer.
+War reparations brought the design of a German bike, the DKW RT 125.
+The agency adapted this design, manufacturing, and selling it from 1948 to 1966, creating models like the Hummer.

 In 1960, Harley-Davidson bought 50% of Aermacchi’s motorcycle division.
-They began importing Aermacchi’s 250 cc single, calling it the Harley-Davidson Sprint.
-The imported bike came with the Harley-Davidson logo and markings already on the motorcycle.
+They began importing Aermacchi’s 250 cc single, calling it the Sprint.
+The imported bike came with the logo and markings already on it.

-By the end of the 1960s, Harley-Davidson had increased the engine of the Sprint to 350 cc, which remained in production until 1974 when it was discontinued.
-The lightweight, American made two-stroke motorcycles were relaced with Aermacchi’s Italian built ones, bringing the models M-65, M-65S, and the Rapido to the forefront of sales.
+By the end of the 1960s, they had increased the engine of the Sprint to 350 cc, which remained in production until 1974 when it was discontinued.
+The lightweight, American-made two-stroke bikes were replaced with Aermacchi’s Italian-built ones, bringing the models M-65, M-65S, and the Rapido to the forefront of sales.

-In 1974, Harley-Davidson purchased full control of the Aermacchi motorcycle division.
+In 1974, they purchased full control of the Aermacchi division.
 It was used for production until 1978 when it was sold to the Castiglioni family and Cagiva.

-The Harley-Davidson Motor Company experienced its fair share of controversy over the years.
-From restrictive practices, claims of stock manipulation, and problems with police motorcycles, Harley-Davidson has been in the eye of the media since founded.
+The Company experienced its fair share of controversy over the years.
+From restrictive practices, claims of stock manipulation, and problems with police motorcycles, they have been in the eye of the media since founded.

-Harley-Davidson applied to the United States Tariff Commission for a 40% tax on imported motorcycles.
-In 1952, Harley-Davidson was charged with restrictive practices.
+Harley-Davidson applied to the United States Tariff Commission for a 40% tax on imported ones.
+In 1952, they were charged with restrictive practices.
 Restrictive practices are commonly used in the study of labor relations.
 These practices might be used to describe agreements used to fix prices being charged on goods, services, or labor.

 The American Machine and Foundry (AMF) bought the company in 1969.
 They streamlined the production process and reduced the workforce.
 Their tactics resulted in a labor strike.
-The lower pricing from their cost-cutting produced lower quality motorcycles.
-The company almost went bankrupt due to the AMF’s tactics.
+The lower pricing from their cost-cutting produced lower quality.
+The company almost went bankrupt due to the AUMF’s tactics.

 Two successful commemorative bikes were created in 1976 and 1977.
-However, one was considered a controversial move on the part of Harley-Davidson’s brand.
+However, one was considered a controversial move on the part of the brand.
 The Liberty Edition was produced for America’s Bicentennial in 1976.
-One year later, Harley-Davidson released the most controversial motorcycle to date, the Harley-Davidson Confederate Edition.
-This motorcycle was a stock Harley-Davidson model with the Confederate paint details.
+One year later, they released the most controversial motorcycle to date, the Confederate Edition.
+This was a stock model with the Confederate paint details.

 Claims of Stock Manipulation

-Harley-Davidson reached a peak demand in the late 1990s, after being sold by AMF to a group of investors that included Vaughn Beals and Willie G. Davidson.
-During the peak demand period, Harley-Davidson began working on a program to expand the number of dealerships available.
-The problem, even with the current number of dealers, the waiting list for the popular Harley-Davidson models was over a year long.
+They reached a peak demand in the late 1990s, after being sold by AMF to a group of investors that included Vaughn Beals and Willie G. Davidson.
+During the peak demand period, they began working on a program to expand the number of dealerships available.
+The problem, even with the current number of dealers, the waiting list for the popular models was over a year long.

-Before the claims of stock manipulation, Harley-Davidson was faced with another dilemma.
+Before the claims of stock manipulation, they were faced with another dilemma.
 The Touring models used by police came under scrutiny.
-Around 2000, police departments began reporting problems with the Harley-Davidson model.
+Around 2000, police departments began reporting problems with the model.
 These departments reported that the officers were reporting instability at high rates of speed.

 In Raleigh, North Carolina, Officer Charles Paul was killed when he crashed after reporting a high-speed wobble on his motorcycle.
 The California Highway Patrol began testing on the Touring in 2006, and test riders reported that there was a wobble or instability when driving at high speeds on the test track.

-The Harley-Davidson brand of motorcycles falls into one of seven model families.
+The brand falls into one of seven model families.
 These model families are:

 - Touring